Covera Covera

 When Full Coverage Makes Sense

-If your vehicle is newer than 8–10 years, leased, or financed, full coverage is almost always the right call in Scottsdale.
-Arizona's extreme climate — with summer heat exceeding 115°F in some areas, monsoon storms, and haboobs — means comprehensive claims are common even for careful drivers.
+If your vehicle is newer than 8–10 years, leased, or financed, full coverage is almost always the right choice in Scottsdale.
+Arizona's extreme climate — heat exceeding 110°F in summer, monsoon storms, haboobs, and wildlife crossings — means comprehensive claims are common even for careful drivers.

 When to Consider Dropping Collision